πŸ§‘πŸΎβ€πŸ’» prep

 How can we get a copy of an existing GitHub repository on our local machine?

-In other words, we need to get a local copy of the repository which is on GitHub.
+In other words, we need to get a local copy 🧢 🧢 local copy A repository on GitHub is said to be remote.
+A repository on our own computer is said to be local. of the repository which is on GitHub.

-The process of copying a remote repository on to a local machine is known as cloning.
+We call a local copy of a GitHub repository a clone.
+The process of copying a remote repository on to a local machine is called cloning.

 🎯 Goal: Clone a remote repository to your local machine

 You’ll need to clone your fork of the education blog repo.
+Follow through the steps in the video “How to clone a repository from GitHub to Visual Studio Code”.

 πŸŽ—οΈ Reminder:

-• use the url for your fork of the education-blog repo when you are cloning
+• Use the URL for your fork of the education-blog repo when you are cloning

-• when selecting the location to clone your files, choose the CYF folder you created in the module prep
+• When selecting the location to clone your files, choose the CYF folder you created in the module prep

 Once you’ve got a local copy of a codebase on your local machine you can start to view the files and folders in that codebase.
 You can use a code editor like VSCode.